jboynyc/textnets/paper.md

 ---
-title: 'textnets: A Python package for text analysis using networks'
+title: 'textnets: A Python package for text analysis with networks'
 tags:
   - Python
   - sociology